How to Create a Responsive Document Viewer That Works on Every Device

 }"

-Step 2: Examine the Response
+Step 2: Understanding the API Response

 {